eXascaleInfolab/TSM-Bench/reproducibility/README.md

 python3 tsm_eval.py --systems all --queries all --datasets d1
 ```
 - **Notes**:
-   - The runtime results of the systems for a query will be added to: `results/offline/d1/{query}/runtime/`.
+   - The runtime results of the systems for each query will be added to: `results/offline/d1/{query}/runtime/`.
    - The runtime plots will be added to the folder `results/offline/d1/{query}/plots/`.